hazelcast/hazelcast-nodejs-client/README.md

 - Node.js 4 or newer
 - Java 6 or newer
 - Hazelcast IMDG 3.6 or newer
-- Latest Hazelcast Node.js Client
+- Latest Hazelcast Node.js client

 ## 1.2.
 Working with Hazelcast Clusters

-Hazelcast Node.js Client requires a working Hazelcast IMDG cluster to run.
+Hazelcast Node.js client requires a working Hazelcast IMDG cluster to run.
 IMDG cluster handles storage and manipulation of the user data.
 Clients are a way to connect to IMDG cluster and access such data.

 IMDG cluster consists of one or more Hazelcast IMDG members.
 These members generally run on multiple virtual or physical machines